top of page

 Eating for a Happier Period: The Surprising Link Between Your Diet and Menstrual Health

 Menstrual disorders are a common problem among women.
 There are many factors that can contribute to these disorders, including hormonal imbalances, stress, genetics, and certain health conditions.
 However, one often overlooked factor is diet.
-What we eat can have a significant impact on our menstrual cycle, and consuming certain foods can even lead to menstrual disorders
+What we eat can have a significant impact on our menstrual cycle, and consuming certain foods can even lead to menstrual disorders.

 In this guide, we will explore some of the foods that can cause menstrual disorders and offer advice on how to make healthier choices.